Waldron College of Health and Human Services

 What types of technology are available for graduate students enrolled in the COSD program at Radford University?

-- Speech Science Laboratory, which houses a new digital videostroboscopy system complete with the latest KIPS, model 9181 laryngeal imaging software.
-The lab also includes a comprehensive acoustics workstation for the investigation of speech production and perception.
-Computer-based, multimedia applications are also available for supplemental instruction.
+- Speech Science Laboratory, which houses a videostroboscopy system complete with KIPS, model 9181 laryngeal imaging software.
+The lab also includes a new Visi-Pitch for capturing acoustic signals and providing real-time auditory and visual biofeedback.

 In the first three semesters of our graduate program, students are given clinical assignments in the Radford University Speech-Language-Hearing Clinic on campus in Waldron Hall.
 Students are usually assigned from two to four patients each semester depending upon case complexity and the student's clinical experience.
 All clinical assignments are supervised by fully certified and licensed faculty supervisors.

 Students are also assigned to Audiology Clinic during their first year.
-Our clinic houses nine therapy rooms.
+Our clinic houses ten therapy rooms.
 Students’ practicum can be observed through one-way mirrors or via secure internet connection on faculty supervisors' computers.
 Students frequently participate in community screenings both on and off campus.

 In the second year of the program, students are assigned to clinical practicum externships at off-campus sites.
 The department holds affiliations with over 190 externship sites.

 Working closely with your academic advisor and the Clinic Director, you will have ample opportunities to exceed the minimum number of clock-hours (400 hrs) as required by the American Speech-Language-Hearing Association.